 The serial comma kerfuffle

 I’m always on the lookout for hot grammar news, and this week, we had some.
-Twitter went crazy with news that the Oxford University Press had changed their style guide to drop the Oxford comma.
+Twitter went wild with news that the Oxford University Press had changed their style guide to drop the Oxford comma.
 It turns out, it was a false alarm.
 I’ll tell you what happened, how to use the serial comma, and what I think is most interesting, who invented the serial comma.

 What Is the Serial Comma?